aparnabg/Fake-News-Detection/README.md

 ## Results

 The LSTM model with dropout layers shows improved performance in detecting fake news.
-Key results include: